octave-6/ratiobot/README.md

   * The entirety of *Fifty Shades of Gray*
   * Tweets collected from my friends
 * Teach it how to make me breakfast

+---

+### About the source code

+As it currently stands, the source code isn't *completely* open for public viewing

+This is due to the bot having plenty of surprises I'd much rather leave private for the time being.
+Once the bot has run it's course and I get tired of it (I give it around 3 days max probably), the entire source code will be released.

+I've left the bare framework of the bot available for viewing either for those curious, or those who want to make their own simple twitter bot. (message me if you want help doing so, I love helping!)

+So for those of you coming here to spoil the secrets contained within the bot, sorry, there are none to be found here.